-This included a link to what they call a kit, which in fact is a document published for this week by the Australian Catholic Migrant and Refugee Office.
+This included a link to a kit of much useful information in a document published for this week by the Australian Catholic Migrant and Refugee Office.
 Make sure you read the powerful homily for August 24/25 by Father Frank Brennan.

 The Archdiocese newsletter also includes a link to a 3 minute video from Pope Francis on Migrants and Refugees.